-Testimonials from our studentsTo help you to decide whether our programme will help you to meet your personal objectives, some of our graduates have provided feedback on their experience of distance learning.
+Professional development online - graduate in Manchester!To help you to decide whether our programme will be suitable for you, some of our graduates have provided feedback on their experience of distance learning.
 The projects page also has information on how our graduates have progressed.

 Athanasios Zovoilis, Medical Genomicist, Harvard Medical School, Boston, USAI had never expected that this course would be so critical for my career and would help me to achieve both a first author paper in Science (Peleg, Sananbenesi, Zovoilis et al, Science 2010) and a transition from a medical doctor background towards a more bioinformatics and genomics direction.
 The reason is the following: The course addresses perfectly the need of wet lab scientists with almost no bioinformatics background to develop skills that will enable them to perform independently bioinformatics data analysis for which otherwise they would be strongly dependent on informaticians who however often lack the specific knowledge about the scientist's very unique and specific project.
 Although synergies between wet lab scientists and informaticians are indespensable, the ability of the experimentalist to perform himself much of his research initially in silico saves incredible amounts of time both to him and the informaticians that want to help since now the experimentalist is in the position to set more specific questions and understand the limits of each approach.
 The focus of the course on "real life" projects serves the above aim perfectly.
 Although the curriculum is quite demanding and sometimes you really feel like being in school with so many projects and the close supervision and help from the tutors (which can be sometimes challenging when you have family and work) this course was definitely worth of the money I paid for it both in terms of quality/supervision and effectiveness.